samuelede/devops-pbl-projects/project3/README.md

 ### Step 0 - Preparing prerequisites

 In order to complete this project you will need an AWS account and a virtual server with Ubuntu Server OS.
-If you do not have an AWS account – go back to *Project 1 Step 0* to sign in to AWS free tier account and create a new EC2 Instance of t2.nano family with Ubuntu Server 22.04 LTS (HVM) image and login to the via the terminal.
+If you do not have an AWS account – go back to *Project 1 Step 0* to sign in to AWS free tier account and create a new EC2 Instance of t2.nano family with Ubuntu Server 22.04 LTS (HVM) image and login via the terminal.

 ### Step 1 - BackEnd Configuration